 Once a registration is made, the Office publishes a notification that the registration was made.
-The Office does so by posting the notification on its website.
+The Office does so by posting the notification on its web-site; at www.copyright.gov/vessels/list.

 The effective date of registration of a claim to protection in a vessel design is the date on which the Office publishes the registration.
 17 U.S.C. §§ 1313(a), 1315.